cseanburns/electronic_resource_mgmt/lectures/05-standardizing-erm.md

 > To the delight of the patrons it requires only four seconds to check
 > out materials (as cited in Burns, 2014).

-I think on that comment often, because when I read that in his annual report, I could feel his giddiness with the results.
+I often think on that comment, because when I read that in his annual report, I could feel his giddiness with the results.
 Until this achievement, when a patron borrowed an item from the library, the process involved completing multiple forms.
 It was drudgery work, but this achievement improved the library